Priestfield Stadium: Gillingham

 Originally called Priestfield Road before becoming Priestfield Stadium, the ground was known as KRBS Priestfield Stadium from 2007 until 2010 due to sponsorship reasons.
 Nowadays it is known as MEMS Priestfield Stadium for the same reason.
 During the 1990s Brighton & Hove Albion played their home games at the ground whilst their own stadium was being renovated.

 The ground isn’t only used for football.
-The rugby league club London Broncos moved into the stadium in 2013 and will continue to play there in the future.
-This may lead to some improvements at the stadium, given that the last changes there were in the 1990s when the Taylor Report into the Hillsborough Disaster resulted in Football League grounds having to make substantial safety improvements.
+The rugby league club London Broncos moved into the stadium in 2013 and continued to play there until 2021.

 Future Developments